Toad (Marvel Comics): Solo career

 Sometime later, Toad began to study the Stranger's technology, becoming familiar with it.
 He used the Stranger's alien technology to menace the Avengers.
 He even attempted to kill the Angel in a castle outfitted with traps by Arcade.
 However, he instead turned the castle into an amusement park and became its caretaker.
 Toad was eventually ejected from the castle by Doctor Doom, and he became suicidal, realizing that he was too dependent on others to work alone.
 He met and was befriended by Spider-Man, and teamed with Spider-Kid and Frog-Man as the superhero adventurer team, the Misfits.
-However, Toad suffered from constant depression.
+However, Toad suffered from depression.

 Eventually, Toad left the Misfits and returned to villainy.
-He sought repeatedly to abduct the Scarlet Witch, but was thwarted by Quicksilver, the Vision and the Scarlet Witch.
+He sought repeatedly to abduct the Scarlet Witch but was thwarted by Quicksilver, the Vision and the Scarlet Witch.
 Much later, he played a "game" with Gideon and sought to enlist Proteus in a new Brotherhood.
-He then formed his own subversive version of the Brotherhood of Evil Mutants, along with Blob, Pyro and Phantazia.
+He then formed his subversive version of the Brotherhood of Evil Mutants, along with Blob, Pyro and Phantazia.
 He transformed Karl Lykos back into Sauron and, with the Brotherhood, battled X-Force.
 Toad's Brotherhood also battled X-Factor and then fought Darkhawk, Sleepwalker and Portal.

 X-Men: Forever

-Years later, still struggling with depression, Toad was captured by Prosh, along with Juggernaut, Iceman, Jean Grey and Mystique as part of a time-hopping plan to stop a global threat.
+Years later, still struggling with depression, Toad was captured by Prosh, along with Juggernaut, Iceman, Jean Grey, and Mystique as part of a time-hopping plan to stop a global threat.
 Toad learned that his deformed body was the result of experimentation by Juggernaut's father, Kurt Marko, at Alamogordo, New Mexico, which left Toad with an unstable genetic structure.
 The Stranger's equipment corrected his genetic flaws, resulting in an almost complete metamorphosis: Toad had a taller and slimmer appearance and had his powers augmented.
 Among the most notable changes was a prehensile tongue.
 Though his change improved his self-esteem, Toad continued to live life without direction.
 He joined several more incarnations of the Brotherhood of Mutants, none of which lasted for long.